idaholab/moose/modules/thermal_hydraulics/doc/content/source/controllogic/CopyPostprocessorValueControl.md

 !syntax description /Controls/CopyPostprocessorValueControl

-This is useful for the numerous `ControlLogic` objects that rely on control data.
+This is useful for the numerous [ControlLogic](ControlLogic/index.md) objects that rely on [ControlData.md].
 Using this object, we can forward the value of the postprocessor so it can be used by these objects.

 !syntax parameters /Controls/CopyPostprocessorValueControl